Fixed-Price Approximations in Bilateral Trade: Main Results

 where the expectation is taken over $S\sim F_S$ and $B\sim F_B$.
 Likewise, we denote the expected welfare under the first-best outcome by

 Therefore the best-possible posted-price approximation ratio is

 As mentioned previously, \cite{Dobzinski-Blumrosen} shows that the value of the minimax problem \eqref{eq:A-ASYM} is bounded below by $1-1/e$.
 This is done through explicit construction of a randomized mechanism that achieves this bound in expectation.
 While this mechanism requires the designer to use detailed distributional information, it has the interesting property that the designer requires knowledge of only the seller's distribution and not the buyer's.
-Towards leveraging this fact, we prove the following:
+Our aim is to exploit the knowledge of both distributions towards a provable improvement.
+First, we prove the following:

 \begin{prop} Given distributions $F_S$ and $F_B$ that satisfy $\E[(S-B)_+]=0$, the designer can always select a price that achieves at least $3/4$ of the optimal expected welfare.
 That is: